sarojvarma12/Custom_Spending_Report_AROG/README.md

 **📌 Key KPIs:**
 At the top of the dashboard, I added summary cards to quickly show:

-Total Customers – 40K
+- Total Customers – 40K
-Total Spend – $401M
+- Total Spend – $401M
-Average Spend – 10K
+- Average Spend – 10K

 These KPIs provide an instant overview of business performance.

+**📊 Dashboard Insights**

+- **Total Spend by Age Group**
+This visual shows which age group contributes the most revenue.

+From the analysis, customers aged 45+ appear to contribute the highest spending.